canonical/lxd-ui/README.md

 # LXD-UI

 Web UI on top of LXD.
 Make container and VM management easy and accessible.
-Target small and large scale private clouds.
+Targets small and large scale private clouds.

 # Setting up for development